You can send your Amazon CloudWatch logs to New Relic using our AWS Lambda function,

 You can configure the number of retries you want to perform in case the function fails to send the data in case of communication issues.
 Recommended number is 3 retries, but you can change the retry behavior by changing the below parameters:

-Be aware that more number of retries can make the function run for longer time and therefore increases the probability of having higher costs for Lambda.
-On the contrary, decreasing the number of retries could increase the probability of data loss.
+The more the number of retries there are can make the function run for longer times.
+This increases the probability of having higher costs for Lambda.
+However, decreasing the number of retries could increase the probability of data loss.

 MAX_RETRIES = 3 # Defines the number of retries after lambda failure to deliver dataINITIAL_BACKOFF = 1 # Defines the initial wait seconds until next retry is executedBACKOFF_MULTIPLIER = 2 # Time multiplier between the retriesAs an example, in default above configuration, first retry will happen after 1 second, second retry after 2 seconds and third retry will happen after 4 seconds.

 When you create the application from the repository, the following resources are also created:

 - A role used to give execution permissions to the Lambda function based in CloudWatch Logs.

 All other Lambda configurations not listed can be left as the defaults.

 If everything is configured correctly and your data is being collected, you should see data logs in both of these places: